Reckless Kelly

 Reckless Kelly is a 1993 Australian comedy film produced, written, directed and starring Yahoo Serious.
 It co-stars Melora Hardin, Alexei Sayle and Hugo Weaving.
 The story is a satirical take on a modern-day Ned Kelly, a famous Australian outlaw.

-Synopsis
+Plot

 A modern-day Ned Kelly robs banks in Australia and gives all the money to the poor people.
 Ned is forced to go to Hollywood to make enough money to save his family's land.
 As it goes against his belief, he cannot simply rob banks there for his own benefit.
 Ned is forced to find another way to come up with the $1 million required to save his family island.
 That is when a movie producer shows up and gives Ned an offer he cannot refuse.